HackWithSaksham/Face-Mask-Detection/README.md

 cd face-mask-detection
 ```

----

 ### 2️⃣ Install dependencies

 ```bash
 pip install -r requirements.txt
 ```

----

 ### 3️⃣ Run the notebook

-Open the notebook:
+Open:

 ```
 face_mask_model.ipynb
 ```

-Run all cells to:
+Run all cells to train and evaluate the model.

-- preprocess the dataset
-- train the CNN model
-- evaluate performance
-- save the trained model

 ---

-# 💾 Model Output
+## 💾 Model Output

 The trained model is saved as: